gpeterson406/GreenwoodBanner_Book/_book/01-preface.md

 tutoring/not but the non-random sample would only lead to conclusions about those students that volunteered.
-The most powerful scope of inference is when there are randomly assigned levels of explanatory variables with a random sample from population -- conclusions would be about causal impacts that would happen in the population.
+The most powerful scope of inference is when there are randomly assigned levels of explanatory variables with a random sample from a population -- conclusions would be about causal impacts that would happen in the population.

 By the end of this material, you should have some basic R skills and abilities to create basic ANOVA and